dan-sprague/mSEEKR/README.md

 2. --db : path to FASTA file to optimize parameters on
 3. --prior : hmm.mkv file output by train.py
 4. --its : number of iterations of the baum-welch algorithm to run
+5. -cf : FLAG, pass this argument to create a new file in the same directory as --prior

 Output:
 1. Replaces the file passed as --prior with an updated version that contains the MLE transition matrix